 We value and support our team members as a competitive advantage.

 We strive to attract, develop, retain, and motivate the most talented, caring team members who work together as partners across businesses and functions.
-In hiring, we really don’t care how much people know until we know how much they care.
-We like to say that we hire for attitude and train for aptitude.
 We provide the tools and training that team members need to succeed in their work, and we want them to be responsible and accountable for their businesses and functions.

 We expect the best from our team members, and we thank them for their outstanding performance.